 The CARES Act emergency grants may not be used toward outstanding balances on student accounts.
 Students may receive this funding and still owe a bill for tuition, fees, or other charges.

-Students who meet the other eligibility requirements but have not completed a 2019-2020 Free Application for Federal Student Aid (FAFSA) should do so immediately at fafsa.gov.
+Students who meet the other eligibility requirements but have not completed a 2020-2021 Free Application for Federal Student Aid (FAFSA) should do so immediately at fafsa.gov.
 Even if a student is not eligible for a Pell grant, they may qualify for this funding.
-The FAFSA must be completed no later than June 30, 2020, but students are encouraged to complete the FAFSA as soon as possible because funding is limited.
+The FAFSA must be completed no later than December 18, 2020 to be considered for this funding.

 Why do I need to complete the FAFSA to receive this funding?